sforcin/Pokemon/README.md

     4. Pokedex!
 ----------------------------
 ```
 ```
 --------------------------
        Settings:
    1. Pause Game
    2. Edit / Add Characters
    3. Delete Game
    4. Save & Exit
    5. Resume Game
 ---------------------------
 ```
 This is a general layout of our UI screens.
-Users will have options to input "1", "2", "3", etc... to choose where to navigate.
-We plan to have a similar Text-based layout when it comes to attacking within the game/ actually playing the game itself.
+Users will have options to input "1", "2", "3", etc... to choose what page to navigate to.
+We plan to have a similar text-based layouts when it comes to actions within the game/actually playing the game itself.
 If time permits, we may choose to incoorperate a visual component (however, this is undecided as of now).
 ## Class Diagram
 ![App Screenshot](https://github.com/cs100/final-project-spami-uakun-ialve-ado-bnguy/blob/master/UML%20class%20Pokemon%20(1).png)

- > Include a **class diagram(s)** for your project and a **description** of the diagram(s).
-Your class diagram(s) should include all the main classes you plan for the project.
-This should be in sufficient detail that another group could pick up the project this point and successfully complete it.
-Use proper UML notation (as discussed in the course slides).
+This diagram is subject to change; As of today (5/6/2024), we only plan to add more detail/create more components and have no intention of removing components unless necessary.

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 during lab time.